Brian Talbot: Club career

 In January 1979, Talbot moved to Arsenal for a fee of £450,000.
 He went straight into the first team and played for the Gunners in that year's FA Cup final, scoring in a 3–2 victory over Manchester United, the first player for more than 100 years to win the FA Cup with two different teams in consecutive seasons.
 The following year he set a club record, as an ever-present in Arsenal's marathon 70-match 1979–80 season; the club reached the finals of both the FA Cup and the European Cup Winners' Cup, but lost them both.

 Because of his stamina and fitness, Talbot missed "at most, a handful" of Arsenal's first-team matches.
 In all, he played 327 first-team matches for the Gunners, scoring 49 goals, and was voted in at number 23 in a 2016 poll of Arsenal's greatest 50 players.

 He left Arsenal in June 1985, spending a season and a half at Watford before joining his old Ipswich Town teammate Mick Mills at Stoke City in October 1986, where he helped the Potters climb the table only to fall six points short of a play-off place.
-During the 1987–88 he made 27 appearances before he left in January 1988 for West Bromwich.
+During the 1987–88 season he made 27 appearances before he left in January 1988 for West Bromwich.
 Talbot played three years for the Baggies, mostly as player-manager, ending his Football League career with brief spells at Fulham in March 1991, then with Aldershot, and finally with Sudbury Town of the Eastern Counties League.